-This EA has been prepared to satisfy the requirements of all applicable environmental laws and regulations, and has been prepared in accordance with the National Environmental Policy Act of 1969, as amended, and implementing regulations in 40 Code of Federal Regulations (CFR) Parts 1500 - 1507, including guidelines in 33 CFR Part 230.
+This EA has been prepared to satisfy the requirements of all applicable environmental laws and regulations, and has been prepared in accordance was prepared in accordance with the National Environmental Policy Act (NEPA) of 1969, (Public Law 91-190), and implementing regulations in 40 Code of Federal Regulations (CFR) Parts 1500 - 1507, including guidelines in 33 CFR Part 230.
 The revision of the 2021 Master Plan is consistent with the USACE's Environmental Operating Principles.
 The following is a list of applicable environmental laws and regulations that were considered in the planning of this project and the status of compliance with each: